RobinStevenMartinez/April-Fool-Day-2021/TextSpammer/README.md

 starting the program before lines begin to printing.

 Be careful!
-The program will continue printing lines until it is terminated manually or until it reaches the end of file——irregardless of where the cursor is placed.
+The program will continue printing lines until it is terminated manually or until it reaches the end of file——regardless of where the cursor is placed.

 In this repo you'll find some text files to get you started.